 (2) The process of the recognition of proven knowledge for individual courses is applied for by the student.
-The application can be submitted until no later than 2 weeks after the start of the course to the head of degree programme, who shall make a decision within two weeks of the submission of all documents.
+The application can be submitted until no later than two weeks after the start of the course to the head of the programme, who shall make a decision within two weeks of the submission of all documents.
+If the application is rejected, the student may appeal against this decision to the FH Board via the Head of the Board within four weeks of rejection.

 (3) Copies of the documents for the recognition of proven knowledge shall be enclosed with the recognition form.
-If necessary, the head of degree programme can request the applicant to furnish the original documents.
-The form and the enclosed recognition documents that provide information about the content and extent of the course (e.g. ECTS) are passed on to the head of degree programme, who examines the documents and makes a decision about their recognition in accordance with Sec.
+If necessary, the head of the programme can request the applicant to furnish the original documents.
+The form and the enclosed recognition documents that provide information about the content and extent of the course (e.g. ECTS) are passed on to the head of the programme, who examines the documents and makes a decision about their recognition in accordance with Sec.
 10 para.
 5 (2) FHStG.
 A knowledge test is not permitted.

-(4) The recognition of special knowledge or relevant professional experience in accordance with Sec.12 (2) FHStG requires documentary evidence of the equivalence of the knowledge gained in professional practice to the content and extent of the course in question; having worked in an area that is related to the topic of the course alone is not sufficient.
+(4) The recognition of special knowledge or relevant professional experience in accordance with Sec.
+12 (2) FHStG requires documentary evidence of the equivalence of the knowledge gained in professional practice to the content and extent of the course in question; having worked in an area that is related to the topic of the course alone is not sufficient.